Volley Week logo

 For Civitanova – strategic waiting and analysis of the potential opponent.

-For Trento – the most complex managerial balance: title defense, European playoff, and a condensed schedule within ten days.
+For Trento – the most complex managerial balance: defending the title, European playoff, and a condensed schedule within ten days.

-This is where the final intrigue of the regular season lies – not who will make the playoffs, but who will enter them under the most favorable conditions.
+This is where the final intrigue of the regular season lies – not who will enter the playoffs, but who will enter them under the most favorable conditions.

 Conclusion

-The final round of the regular season is not dramatic like a battle for survival or entry into the Top 8.
-It's more complex – strategic.
+The final round of the regular season is not dramatic as a battle for survival or entry into the Top 8.
+It is more complex – strategic.

-The difference between third and fifth place is not just a number in the standings.
+The difference between third and fifth place is not just a number in the table.
 It determines home advantage, the opponent, and the psychological context of the quarterfinals.

 And in Trento's case – it can determine whether the champion will enter the most important part of the season with control over the situation or in a constant catch-up mode.

-The SuperLega once again proves that even when everything seems settled, the details decide the season.
+The Superleague once again proves that even when everything seems settled, details decide the season.